-PROJECT TYPE REQUIREMENT TRIGGER DOCUMENTATION REQUIRED All CDBG Activities Income Eligibility Use of CDBG funds Proof of income and assets and other documentation depending on which HUD approved method used to calculate.
-All CDBG Activities Projects must occur within Town of Barnstable borders Use of CDBG funds If serving a larger population funds would be pro-rated.
+Income Eligibility Use of CDBG funds Proof of income and assets and other documentation depending on which HUD approved method used to calculate.
+Projects must occur within Town of Barnstable borders Use of CDBG funds If serving a larger population funds would be pro-rated.
 Housing assistance is only available within Town Boundaries.
-All CDBG Activities Environmental Release of Funds Use of CDBG funds ERR - All projects/programs need to be reviewed for compliance.
-All CDBG Activities Eligible Citizenship Use of CDBG funds Proof of eligible citizenship status of beneficiaries.
-All CDBG Activities Procurement policies Use of CDBG funds for services or to purchase products Generally speaking: 3 quotes; proof of contractor eligibility to work in Town & on federal contracts; Cost reasonableness; some projects have more requirements Construction, Rehabilitation, demolition, modifications to real property Davis Bacon and Related Acts (DBRA) \$2,000 or more of Federal funds BID doxs including DB Rate req's; Project wage sheets, Weekly payrolls, notification of work dates to set up employee interviews, etc DB applies to ENTIRE project-not just fed funded portion.
-Housing projects of any kind Lead Safe Housing Rule Properties built before 1978 & compliance is based on dollar amount of assistance Lead Safe Checklist, Lead Safe Applicability form, and required attachments.
+Environmental Release of Funds Use of CDBG funds ERR - All projects/programs need to be reviewed for compliance.
+Eligible Citizenship Use of CDBG funds Proof of eligible citizenship status of beneficiaries.
+Procurement policies Use of CDBG funds for services or to purchase products Generally speaking: 3 quotes; proof of contractor eligibility to work in Town & on federal contracts; Cost reasonableness; some projects have more requirements Davis Bacon and Related Acts (DBRA) \$2,000 or more of Federal funds BID doxs including DB Rate req's; Project wage sheets, Weekly payrolls, notification of work dates to set up employee interviews, etc DB applies to ENTIRE project-not just fed funded portion.
+Lead Safe Housing Rule Properties built before 1978 & compliance is based on dollar amount of assistance Lead Safe Checklist, Lead Safe Applicability form, and required attachments.
 Rehab: Under \$5,000 safe work practices and stabilization if lead disturbed; \$5,001-\$25,000- Clearance, notice to home owners; Full abatement over \$25,000.
 Acquisition: Lead hazard assessment, deteriorated paint bust be stabilized prior to occupancy, safe work practices and clearance required.
 Notification: Lead hazard information pamphlet and notice of reduction activity must be provided.
-Acquisition or rehab of Real Property Real Property 200.311 Activities involving the purchase or improvements of real property Real property will be used for the originally authorized purpose as long as needed for that purpose, during which time the non-Federal entity must not dispose of or encumber its title or other interests.
+Real Property 200.311 Activities involving the purchase or improvements of real property Real property will be used for the originally authorized purpose as long as needed for that purpose, during which time the non-Federal entity must not dispose of or encumber its title or other interests.
 Change of use requires Town and HUD approval and must comply with public notification procedures.
 Properties no longer meeting a national objective or not approved for change of use require repayment and/or other default terms as indicated in the written agreement.
-Construction, demolition, rehab of housing or public facilities, infrastructure, etc. Section 3 \$200,000 combined on applicable activities; and \$100,000+ on individual contracts; need for new employment, contracting, or training opportunities Implementing procedures to notify Section 3 residents & business concerns about training, employment, & contracting opportunities generated by Section 3 covered assistance.
+Section 3 \$200,000 combined on applicable activities; and \$100,000+ on individual contracts; need for new employment, contracting, or training opportunities Implementing procedures to notify Section 3 residents & business concerns about training, employment, & contracting opportunities generated by Section 3 covered assistance.
+Projects must occur within Town of Barnstable borders Environmental Release of Funds Eligible Citizenship Procurement policies Davis Bacon and Related Acts (DBRA) Lead Safe Housing Rule Real Property 200.311 Projects must occur within Town of Barnstable borders Environmental Release of Funds Eligible Citizenship Procurement policies Davis Bacon and Related Acts (DBRA) Lead Safe Housing Rule Real Property 200.311 Real Property 200.311 Section 3 \$200,000 combined on applicable activities; and \$100,000+ on individual contracts; need for new employment, contracting, or